-Deciding where to teach English abroad can be a difficult, especially because there are over 80 countries worldwide looking to hire professional teachers.
-It’s inevitable that each country will require different qualifications for English instructors, and certainly Asia is known as a region where many countries - like South Korea & Japan - require 4-year college degrees for English.
-However, if you want to teach in Asia but don't have a university degree, don't fret, you still have options!
+Deciding where to teach English abroad can be difficult.
+There are over 80 countries worldwide looking to hire professional teachers.
+It’s inevitable that each country will require different qualifications for English instructors.

 Schools all around the world will hire you to teach English abroad without a college degree if you have a TEFL certification from an accredited program.
 With a TEFL certificate and native-English speaking abilities, you have all you need to provide your students with high-quality language instruction.

 Read more: The 6 Best Countries to Teach English Without a College Degree

 Can I Teach in Asia Without a Degree?